 Back to All Events

-EVENT 3: PRE-CONCERT DISCUSSION ABOUT CHARLOTTE BRAY’S ‘UNGRIEVABLE LIVES’ WITH ARTIST CAROLINE BURRAWAY
+EVENT 3: AN INTRODUCTION TO CHARLOTTE BRAY’S ‘UNGRIEVABLE LIVES’ WITH ARTIST CAROLINE BURRAWAY

 St Mary’s Church, Hay-on-Wye, HR3 5EB.
 Doors open 5.45pm.
 Bar.